Temple Shalom By-Laws

 5.4 Special contributions may be levied by the Board on all Members subject to the approval of the majority of the membership eligible to vote at a general meeting.

-5.5 Where a Member is in arrears of the annual contribution for six months the Board may, after fourteen days written notice by registered mail, suspend the membership of the person or persons but may reinstate to membership upon payment of all arrears accruing to the time of suspension.
+5.5 Where a Member is in arrears of the annual contribution for three months the Board may, after fourteen days written notice, suspend the membership of the person or persons but may reinstate to membership upon payment of all arrears accruing to the time of suspension.

 6.0 Leave of Absence